 Floating Research Coordinator/Project Manager Support

-Obtain temporary floating research coordinator/project manager support for the implementation of HSPH IRB-approved protocols at no cost.
+Obtain temporary floating research coordinator/project manager support for the implementation of HSPH, HMS, HSDM IRB-approved protocols at no cost.
 Research Coordinators/Project Managers are Masters level individuals who have an in-depth understanding of both institutional policies and federal regulations.
-They are available to provide short or long-term coverage for a variety of research related services (i.e. recruitment, consenting and study management).
-Typical request include a maximum of 10 hours per week during normal business hours.
-Other times and/or longer term requests are negotiable.
-Contact Leslie Howes at 617-432-2153 to learn more about the service.
+They are available to provide short or long-term coverage for a variety of research related services, including recruitment, obtaining consent, and study management.

 IRB Submission Assistance

-To facilitate the IRB review and approval process, QIP is available to draft or review IRB submissions, transfer information into new IRB forms, provide recommendations, or help respond to questions posed by the IRB.
+To facilitate the IRB review and approval process, QIP is available to draft or review IRB submissions, transfer information into new IRB forms, navigate and submit through ESTR, or help respond to questions posed by the IRB.

 QIP Education Series

-Each season, QIP offers a different education series with sessions focusing on various topics ranging from IRB submissions, study management, informed consent process to IRB submission types.
-Those who attend 3 sessions will receive Human Research Training refresher credit.
-Attendance is open to all and participants can RSVP for any specific session(s) they choose.
-Check out the 2012/2013 Education Series schedule and register here.
+Each season, QIP offers a different education series with sessions focusing on various topics including IRB submission requirements, study management, and informed consent process.
+Those who attend 3 sessions during an academic year will receive Human Research training refresher credit.
+Attendance is open to all.
+Check out the 2013/2014 Education Series schedule and register here.

-Upon request, QIP staff is available to conduct small group training sessions on a variety of topics relating to research compliance; Institutional, School, and ORARC policy; and good clinical practice.
-These sessions (e.g., Exemptions, Informed Consent, and Regulatory Documentation) are catered to the study site and/or intended audience.
-Depending on the depth and length of the In-service, attendees may earn Human Research Training credit for their participation.
+Upon request, QIP staff is available to conduct small group training sessions on a variety of topics relating to research compliance; Institutional and School Policy; and good clinical practice.
+These sessions (e.g., Exemptions, Informed Consent, Regulatory Documentation) are developed to meet the specific needs of the study site.
+Depending on the depth and length of the In-service, attendees may earn Human Research training credit for their participation.

 One-on-One Study Staff Orientation

-Upon request, QIP is available to meet with new study staff (PIs, Coordinators, etc.) in order to familiarize them with ORARC policies and procedures with a focus on the IRB review and approval process.
-In addition, QIP will provide services and study management tools that will facilitate the research.
-A Regulatory Binder will be provided, when appropriate.
+Upon request, QIP is available to meet with new study staff (PIs, Coordinators, etc.) in order to familiarize them with OHRA policies and procedures including the IRB review and approval process.
+Participants will learn about available human research support services and study management tools.